 Is It Legal To Bet With A Bookie?

-With a few “social gaming” exceptions, you can’t place a sports bet without a bookie.
-So if you’ve ever wanted to let some cash ride on the big game, you’ve probably wondered: Is it legal to bet with a bookie?
-The answer is that, as with most issues of legality, it really depends.
-In the United States, sports betting at on-land casinos has been largely illegal.
+If you’ve ever wanted to let some cash ride on the big game, you’ve probably wondered: is it legal to bet with a bookie?
+First and foremost, it is important clarify we are not referencing a local individual when we say "bookie"-- we are referring to a licensed bookmaker.
+It is never advisable to use an unlicensed entity to place bets in the US.
+With that out of the way, it is legal to use a licensed bookie (bookmaker) to place wagers.
+As with most issues of legality, it really depends on where you are in the country.
+Only recently has sports betting become largely available in the United States.
 From 1992 to 2018, Nevada was the only state with single-game wagering and Delaware was the only other state with local bookmakers.
-This is because PASPA, or the Professional and Amateur Sports Protection Act, essentially gave Las Vegas the exclusive rights to operate sportsbooks in America (with betting in Delaware being effectively limited to NFL parlays).
+This is because the Professional and Amateur Sports Protection Act (PASPA), essentially gave Las Vegas the exclusive rights to operate sportsbooks in America (with betting in Delaware being effectively limited to NFL parlays).
 While the law had major implications for the U.S. sports betting industry, it is no longer in play after it was struck down by the Supreme Court.

-The standard way of thinking has always been ‘If you are in Nevada, it is legal to bet with a bookie’.
-The sportsbook, after all, is set by the bookmaker, which is where the term “bookie” comes from.
+The standard way of thinking has always been that if you are in Nevada, it is legal to bet with a licensed bookie.
+The sportsbook's line, after all, is set by the bookmaker, which is where the term “bookie” comes from.
 But now that more states will be offering land-based sports betting options, it changes your legal options for using a bookie.
 For that reason, it is important to understand what differentiates a legal bookie from a criminal one.
+Just remember that state-licensed sportsbooks are legal bookies.
+Using some guy off the street is not legal because he is unlicensed and they are likely screwing you over.

 How Can I Legally Bet On Sports With A Bookie?